mangoceylon/js-functions-week-2/README.md

 This project was bootstrapped using `create react app`.
 We will be covering React in the weeks to come.

-If you are curious about React, use the below link, take a look around the Repo, and try things!
+If you are curious about React, use the below link, take a look around, and try things!

 [Create React App](https://github.com/facebook/create-react-app).